ShaikMehraj/Data_preprocess/README.md

 * Index = product category
 * Value = average rating of that category

-The Chi-Square (χ²) Test is a statistical test used to check if there is a relationship between two categorical variables.
-The test gives you a Chi-Square statistic and a p-value:
-* p < 0.05 → significant relationship (variables are dependent).
-* p ≥ 0.05 → no significant relationship (variables are independent).

 Inverse transform the data
 This reverses the encoding and converts the numbers back into their original string labels.